Spinal Cord Injury Lawyers in Las Vegas, NV

 What Our Las Vegas Spinal Cord Injury attorneys Can Do for You

 Those who suffer this kind of tragic pain may need medical care and financial support for the rest of their life.
 If someone else’s negligence was responsible for causing this spinal cord injury, you need the help of a qualified Las Vegas spinal cord injury lawyer.
 At Bertoldo, Baker, Carter & Smith in Las Vegas, we’re dedicated to helping you find the compensation for such damages as medical bills, lost wages, and general pain and suffering.
-We’ll put our combined experience and knowledge of personal injury law right at your disposal.
+Our Las Vegas spinal cord injury attorney put our combined experience and knowledge of personal injury law right at your disposal.